 - Vegetable oil for greasing the pan

 In a medium bowl, whisk together the flour, sugar, baking powder, and salt.
-Next, in a separate bowl, whisk together the milk, melted butter, and egg.
+Next, in a separate bowl, whisk together the buttermilk, melted butter, and egg.

 Scoop the batter into the frying pan, using a 1/4 cup measure for each pancake.
 Cook until the edges of the pancakes are golden brown and bubbles begin to form on the surface, about 3 minutes.
 Flip the pancakes and cook for another 1-2 minutes until golden brown.

-Serve the pancakes warm with butter, syrup, or your favorite topping.
+Serve the pancakes warm with your favorite topping.
 Enjoy!

 Pancakes are a classic breakfast dish that are easy to make and can be customized to suit your tastes.
 We hope this guide has given you the confidence to whip up a batch of buttermilk pancakes anytime you crave them.